runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeljinn.md

 'jinn jewelry often incorporates ocean products such as pearl, abalone, and coral.

+Elder water jin ei9ther go with a combination of water and ice, or a watery form that showcases some bounty of the ocean.

 ## Earth
 Earth 'jinn have brown or black skin, brown or black hair, and green, blue, or amber eyes.
 Male earth 'jinn are often bald, or wear their hair very short.
 Earth 'jinn generally wear ornate robes or togas.
 Unique among the 'jinn, earth 'jinn retain a humanoid shape when fully shape-shifted.

+Most elder earth 'jinn prefer smooth sculpted stone bodies, perfect in every detail.
+Eyes are usually crystal or some semi-precious stone.

 ## Hybrids
 In addition to the four founding families, there are a number of other 'jinn sub-races and hybrids.